Kentico/cloud-sample-pwa-app/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.
+These build command are also deined as node scripts
+* `npm run build` will build the application in production mode.
+* `npm run build-dev` will build the application in the development mode.

 ## Running unit tests